cfcurtis/pdfstitcher-org/_docs/09-translate.md

 PDFStitcher will read your system language and display the correct translation accordingly, if it is supported.
 If not, consider [adding one](#adding-a-new-translation).

 ## Editing an existing translation file
 There are two ways to edit .po files.
-The easiest way to edit them is [Poedit](https://poedit.net), but if you don't want to install new software you can also just edit the text file directly.
+The easiest and preferred way to edit them is [Poedit](https://poedit.net), but if you don't want to install new software you can also just edit the text file directly.

 When you're done editing the .po file you can [email it to me](mailto:c.f.curtis@gmail.com), or if you're comfortable using git feel free to upload it directly to [github]({{ site.github.repository_url }}).
 Don't worry about making mistakes - the beauty of version control is we can always go back and fix things.